Quick Answer

 - The sponsoring organization has legal control; the donor only recommends grants over time.

-- Donating appreciated securities avoids capital gains tax on the appreciation AND deducts the full fair market value (FMV): a double benefit.
+- Donating eligible long-term appreciated securities avoids capital gains tax on the appreciation AND deducts the full fair market value (FMV): a double benefit.
+Short-term holdings or other ordinary-income property generally get a smaller, basis-limited deduction instead.

-- Deduction limits: up to 60% of adjusted gross income (AGI) for cash, up to 30% of AGI for appreciated securities; more favorable than a private foundation.
+- Deduction limits: up to 60% of adjusted gross income (AGI) for cash, up to 30% of AGI for eligible long-term appreciated securities; more favorable than a private foundation.
+Starting in 2026, a new floor also applies: itemized charitable gifts are deductible only above 0.5% of AGI.

-- No minimum annual payout (a private foundation must distribute at least 5% of assets each year); grants must go to IRS-qualified 501(c)(3) organizations.
+- No minimum annual payout (a private foundation must distribute roughly 5% of non-charitable-use assets each year); grants generally go to IRS-qualified 501(c)(3) public charities.

 - JTWROS is not marriage-only; the marriage-only survivorship form is tenancy by the entirety.